KXRY

 KXRY (91.1 FM) is a non-commercial class D radio station in Portland, Oregon, United States, operating under the name XRAY.fm.
 It is a mixed-format progressive, independent radio station which broadcasts progressive talk radio, cultural programs, and music of a wide variety of genres played by its disc jockeys.
 Its broadcast license is owned by Cascade Educational Broadcast Service.
 KXRY streams online at xray.fm.

 As of August 28, 2014, KXRY began simulcasting on translator K296FT 107.1 FM.
 From June 15, 2016 through the end of 2020, KXRY would also simulcast on KQAC's HD3 subchannel.
-Beginning in July 2022, the station expanded to the Oregon Coast with a translator on 91.7 FM in Nehalem, OR.
+Beginning in July 2022, the station expanded to parts of the Oregon Coast with a translator on 91.7 FM in Nehalem, OR.

 History of the Reed College Radio Club

 The Reed College Radio Club was founded in 1954 by a group of students with the goal of pursuing "the technical and programming aspects of radio broadcasting."
 The club was one of the most popular on campus, and launched KRCB-AM in October 1955, at 660 AM.

 Reed students financed the station, and physics students built some of the equipment, including a 40-watt transmitter.
 The station used a system that transmitted the signal through area power lines, eliminating the need for antennae.
 The station carried programming atypical of radio in the area from its earliest days, as well as programming tied in with classes and campus activities.

 The station moved to 89.3 FM on May 14, 1958, and became KRRC.
 When classes began the next fall, the station's inaugural broadcast featured messages from U.S. Senator Wayne Morse and other prominent Oregonians.

 KRRC encountered numerous technical problems over the years, often dropping off the air, and its continued existence was sometimes doubted.
 In 1981 it moved to 107.5 FM.
 The station's signal was barely audible outside the Reed campus.

 In the 1980s and '90s, college radio stations across the country had a heavy influence on the music industry, promoting "alternative rock" bands like R.E.M. and The Pixies; but KRRC took a more maverick approach, playing a wider variety of music.